j624364/asca-rust/doc/doc.md

 ### Custom Aliasing / (De)Romanisation

-ASCA allow for the use of a **subset** of the [regular rule syntax](#defining-sound-changes) to define custom aliases and general romanisation/deromanisation.
+ASCA allows for a **subset** of the [regular rule syntax](#defining-sound-changes) to be used to define custom aliases and general romanisation/deromanisation.
 These mappings are applied before the inbuilt aliases defined above.
+Segments can be selected with modifiers such as stress and tone.
-On the web version, these rules can be defined through the **alias** button; For cli, see the [cli documentation](./doc-cli.md).
+On the web version, these rules are defined through the **alias** button; For cli, see the [cli documentation](./doc-cli.md).

 #### Romanisation
 A romanisation rule allows you to manipulate the output from ipa into another desired form.
 The left-hand side of the arrow contains a list of the matching ipa segments.
-Additionally `$` can be used to target syllable breaks.
+Additionally, `$` can be used to target syllable breaks.
 Right of the arrow contains a list of replacement strings.
-A star `*` or empty set symbol `∅` can be used to specify that the matching ipa segment should be removed.
+A star `*` or empty set symbol `∅` can be used to specify that the matching element should be removed.

 Some examples:
 ```